Symbol shows “1,300 symbols organized into groups and sub-groups according to their visual characteristics.”

 They’re clearly going to overlap, and they are very similar, but there’s a lot of work in Symbol that was created after the 2007 release of Logo, and it shows more in-depth case studies, too, giving context to some of the more well known projects.

-An obvious difference is that this 2011 publication focuses solely on symbols, whereas logotypes/wordmarks are in abundance in Logo.
+An obvious difference is that this one focuses solely on symbols, whereas Logo contains a lot of wordmarks, too.